Lake Shore, MD Demographics

 A map of Lake Shore's Population by Race

-Of the 536 places in Maryland, Lake Shore is the 72nd most populous.
+Lake Shore is ranked the 76th most populous place in Maryland, out of 536 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lake Shore was ranked the 72nd most populous place in the 2020 Census.

 Lake Shore's White Population